 2. Tenant Eligibility Requirements

-There are income limits that one must meet to be eligible for income-restricted housing assistance.
-Specifically, to qualify for income-restricted housing, your household’s annual income must be at least 60 percent or less than the area median income for the local area where you live.
+• Are anticipated to be rec... must be at least 60 percent or less than the area median income for the local area where you live.

 This area median income differs widely from place to place.
 For example, the area median income of New York City is much higher than that of a rural community in the South or the Midwest.
 That means a New York City resident can technically qualify for income-restricted housing on a higher income in a more expensive area.